Trading standards challenges and opportunities in a post-EU exit word.

-It seems the only certainty is that change is coming as more than 40 years of working with the EU on consumer protection will draw to a close.
+It seems the only certainty is that change is coming as more than 40 years of working with the EU on consumer protection has drawn to a close.
 Such a seismic change in legal supremacy creates both opportunities and threats to our consumer protection system, its cross border arrangements, networks and standards.

 At CTSI our strategic objective is to lead debates that shape and promote our profession.
 There can be no bigger debate for trading standards in our generation than the consequences of Brexit.